HouzuoGuo/laitos/doc/[Daemon]-system-maintenance.md

 Exercise extra care when using the advanced maintenance options:
 - Use `InstallPackages` configuration option to keep your productivity software applications up-to-date.
-- Use `DisableStopServices` to disable unused system services (such as "nfs", "snmp") to save system resources.
+- Use `DisableStopServices` to disable unused system services of your choice (such as "nfs", "snmp") to conserve system resources.
-- Use `EnableStartServices` to ensure that essential services (such as "sshd") remain active.
+- Use `EnableStartServices` to ensure that essential services of your choice (such as "sshd") remain active.
 - Use `BlockSystemLoginExcept` to ensure that only essential users (such as "root" and "my-own-username") may login to the system, and all other users are blocked from login.
 - Use `SetTimeZone` to set system global time zone (via changing `/etc/localtime` link).
 List of all available names can